-Taormina lies on the east coast of Sicily, an ancient town whose origins predate even the coming of the Greeks to Southern Italy.
+Taormina lies on the east coast of Sicily, an ancient town whose origins predate even the arrival of the Greeks to southern Italy.
 While exploring this town’s rich history, you can choose to eat anywhere from Michelin-starred restaurants to local trattorias.
-Here’s the ten best to try.

 Close to Mount Etna, the ancient, hilltop town of Taormina has a gloriously dramatic setting, with an ancient Greco-Roman theatre still in use today and sea cliffs plunging into the Mediterranean.
 Sicilian local produce is used to create an alchemy of flavours, combining Arabian and Mediterranean influences.
 You can eat superbly well here – discover Culture Trip’s top recommendations.

 Not only one of Sicily’s best restaurants, but rated as among Italy’s finest – La Capinera has an elegant terrace overlooking the azure waters of the Ionian Sea.
 It is Michelin-starred for the virtuoso creations of chef Pietro D’Agostino.
 As well as à la carte, there are two six-course tasting menus.
 Try the Sea & Air menu for baby calamari stuffed with mortadella, bread and roasted tomato.
 Non-seafood dishes are also excellent, such as caramelised duck with chestnut honey, Bronte pistachio and candied oranges.